Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/How_component_functions_are_executed_render_&_commit.md

 >- **Same inputs, same output.** Given the same inputs, a component should always return the same JSX.
 >- **It minds its own business.** It should not change any objects or variables that existed before rendering.

+#### Optimizing performance

+The default behavior of rendering all components nested within the updated component is not optimal for performance if the updated component is very high in the tree.
+If you run into a performance issue, there are several opt-in ways to solve it described in the [Performance](https://reactjs.org/docs/optimizing-performance.html) section. ==**Don’t optimize prematurely!**==

 ## Step 3: React _commits_ changes to the DOM

 ==After rendering (calling) your components, React will modify the DOM==.